Tamtech-star/Freelaner-Tamtech-Mobile-app/README.md

 - Authenticating users through the mobile login endpoint.
 - Selecting the mobile experience from the authenticated user role.
 - Capturing sales records and document attachments.
+- Prefilling and editing previously synchronized sales records.
 - Persisting pending sales locally when a submission cannot be sent immediately.
 - Uploading queued submissions when connectivity is available.
 - Caching sales history, freelancers, and other mobile data used by the screens.
 - Displaying the authoritative data returned by the backend after synchronization.
+- Presenting the code-driven Virtual Showroom and purchase guides with bundled image and audio assets.

 The backend remains responsible for: